arckinteractive/elgg_stormpath/README.md

 This plugin allows Elgg users to be synchonized with a Stormpath directory for shared credentials with other applications as single-sign-on.
 Existing users will have accounts added to Stormpath the next time they sign into Elgg.

 New users will have accounts added to Stormpath on registration.

 Users from other applications that populate the associated Stormpath Directory will be able to log in using their existing Stormpath credentials, and Elgg account will be created for them.

+This plugin handles endpoints for validating email verification as well as forgot password links.

 ##Installation

 Unzip this plugin to mod/elgg_stormpath

 Enable the plugin through the admin interface

 ##Configuration